The Capital Sins

 Pride

 Pride is the disordered desire for one’s own greatness, which sets the self where God ought to be.
-It is the head of them all: “The beginning of pride is to depart from the Lord.”
+It is the root and the queen of all the others: “The beginning of pride is to move away from the Lord and to turn one’s heart from the One who made him.”
 Sirach 10:12 From it come vainglory, contempt of others, revolt against God.
 Humility heals it, giving God the first place and receiving everything from him.

 Greed

-Greed is the disordered attachment to riches, where the heart treats a good as an end and binds itself to it.
-“The love of money is the root of all evils.”
+Greed is the disordered attachment to riches, where the heart treats a good as an end and binds itself to it. “the love of money is a root of all evils.”
 1 Timothy 6:10 It begets hardness, fraud, the forgetting of the poor.
 Generosity heals it, holding goods with an open hand and ordering them to the good.

 Envy

 Envy is the sadness before the good of another, felt as a diminishing of oneself.
-It is envy that handed Christ over: “he knew that it was out of envy that they had delivered him up.”
+It differs from jealousy, which fears to lose a good one possesses, whereas envy grieves at a good another possesses; the two lie close together, and it is this movement that handed Christ over The Greek of the Gospel here is phthonos (φθόνος), which names envy itself; older Latin and French render it “jealousy,” but it is envy, that grief before another’s good, which handed Christ over.: “For he knew that it was out of envy that they had handed Jesus over.”
 Matthew 27:18 It begets slander, joy at another’s misfortune, hatred.
 Fraternal charity heals it, rejoicing in the good of one’s neighbour as in one’s own.

 Anger

-Anger is the disordered desire for vengeance, when resentment prevails over justice.
-“Whoever is angry with his brother shall be liable to judgment.”
+Anger is the disordered desire for vengeance, when resentment prevails over justice. “everyone who is angry with his brother will answer for it before the court.”
 Matthew 5:22 It begets quarrels, insults, violence.
 Meekness heals it, keeping mastery of oneself and leaving justice to God.

 Lust

 Lust is the disordered desire for the pleasures of the body, sought for their own sake.
-“Flee from sexual immorality.
-Your body is the temple of the Holy Spirit.”
+“Flee immorality… Your body is the temple of the Holy Spirit who is in you.”
 1 Corinthians 6:18-19 It blinds the judgment and enslaves the will.
 Chastity heals it, ordering desire to the gift of self in love.

 Gluttony

 Gluttony is the disordered use of food and drink, sought without measure.
-“Be not among drunkards or among gluttonous eaters of meat.”
+“Do not join the drinkers of wine, the gluttons who gorge on meat.”
 Proverbs 23:20 It weighs down the spirit and chains it to the body.
 Temperance heals it, receiving the goods of the body with measure and thanksgiving.

 Sloth

-Sloth, or acedia, is the sadness before spiritual good, the distaste for the effort it asks.
-It cools prayer and leads to neglect of one’s duties toward God.
-“Because you are lukewarm, I will spit you out of my mouth.”
+Sloth, or acedia (from the Greek akedia, “lack of care”), is the sadness before spiritual good, the distaste for the effort it asks.
+The desert monks called it the “noonday demon,” after the psalm that dreads “the scourge that lays waste at noon.”
+Psalm 91:6 It cools prayer and lets one slide toward the lukewarmness God rejects: “because you are lukewarm, neither hot nor cold, I am about to spit you out of my mouth.”
 Revelation 3:16 Fervour heals it, the love that sets back to work and perseveres.

 The combat

-None of these inclinations is invincible.
+Each of these inclinations can be overcome.
 The grace of Christ and the practice of the contrary virtues disarm them one after another, for the good drives out the evil opposed to it: “Do not be overcome by evil, but overcome evil with good.”
 Romans 12:21 As charity grows, their roots wither, and man recovers the freedom of the children of God.